Home

 Running command components with Wasmtime

-To run a command component with wasmtime, execute:
+To run a command component with Wasmtime, execute:

-wasmtime run --wasm component-model <path-to-wasm-file>
+wasmtime run <path-to-wasm-file>

 By default, Wasmtime denies the component access to all system resources.
 For example, the component cannot access the file system or environment variables.
 See the Wasmtime guide for information on granting access, and for other Wasmtime features.